 Trading in a repaired iPhone can be a smart move, but it’s important to note that trade-in eligibility varies by company.
 Many network providers will accept repaired devices but this may result in a lower trade-in value.
 Keep in mind that repairs done by a third party may make the device ineligible for trade-in.
+Alternatively, you can always just sell your broken phone as is without repairing it.

 When considering trading in your iPhone, it’s important to note that the trade-in terms will vary among different companies.
 Companies such as Apple, Best Buy, T-Mobile, Verizon, AT&T, and other network providers will all have different trade in terms.
 While most trade-in companies will accept previously repaired devices, using cheap aftermarket parts may result in deductions upon evaluation.
 Keep in mind that Apple typically does not accept devices with aftermarket third-party screens.
 Whereas most network providers do not have a problem with them.